 What are the elephants used for once you have trained them?

 The elephants we train are used in surveillance of national parks. and antipoaching purposes thus helping to protect wild populations of endangered species.
 In places like Thailand, elephants are increasingly used in the tourist industry, and the in vast majority of that industry that serves Western tourists, the elephants are not ridden anymore.
 Instead, interactions or education are offered to tourists.

 Elephants are expensive to keep as they eat around 250 kg of food a day and more recently, the effects of the pandemic have resulted in many elephants sold or abandoned and many tourism businesses have closed down.
 Unfortunately, many of the elephants are sold to China where we have no idea of their whereabouts or condition.
 In some cases, these elephants are used for entertainment, and in many other instances they are used for traditional medicine where their tusks, trunk, feet skin and other body parts are extracted.
 If Western tourists spent more time and money in the conservation of the captive elephant, much of this disaster could have been averted.

 Can African elephants be trained the same way as Asian elephants?

-Yes, there are bigger differences within each elephant species than there are between elephant species.
-There are a number of places in Africa where African elephants are successfully trained.
+Yes, there are bigger temperamental differences within each elephant species than there are between elephant species.
+Although the training of African elephants is not widely known, there are a few places in Africa where African elephants are successfully trained for ecotourism purposes.
 Furthermore, the great Greek battle commander Hannibal (around 200BC) marched an army, which included African elephants, from Iberia over the Pyrenees and the Alps into Italy.